HaleyEgan/Climate-Change-Natural-Disasters/README.md

 # Instructions for Running Code

-follow the link to our jupyter notebook here: [link](https://github.com/HaleyEgan/Climate-Change-Natural-Disasters/blob/main/Report/Climate_Change_and_Economic_Impact.ipynb)
+Follow the link to our jupyter notebook here: [link](https://github.com/HaleyEgan/Climate-Change-Natural-Disasters/blob/main/Report/Climate_Change_and_Economic_Impact.ipynb)
 You'll find a button that says "Run In Colab".
 That notebook should open in your drive as a new colab notebook.
 The script will clone and copy our repository and leverage the code written in the <u>Source</u> directory, including our unittests.
 The code is all OOP, so there need only be a few lines of code written to execute on complex operations.

 You can re-run each cell in order if you want to test the code out.
 It will create a copy of our repository on your google drive.